-The WAN/SRV setting identifies the card which the output of this port is directed.
-If wan is chosen, the data from this card port will be directed to a WAN port (the options are w1-1 to w4-2).
 The WAN setting identifies the WAN link assigned to this port.
 It is not necessary for ports on the same card to be assigned to the same WAN link, or to contiguous time slots on a WAN link (see the restriction in the TS field below).
-If serv is chosen the options are P1-P3.

 The Time Slot setting identifies the time slot on the WAN link to which this port is connected.
 Values range from 01 to 24 for T1 links and 01 to 31 (excluding time slot 16 when CCS or CAS is used) for E1 links.
 The SRU card can further subdivide the WAN time slot into smaller segments for transmission of low-speed data.
-Each WAN time slot can be further divided into a maximum of twenty 2.4 kbps time slots (see Figure 2-6).
+Each WAN time slot can be further divided into a maximum of twenty 2.4 kbps time slots (see Figure 2-4).

 The only restriction to assigning WAN time slots is that the same time slot number on different WANs cannot be used for subrate data ports on the same SRU card.
 For example, if you assign time slot 1 on WAN 1-1 to one port on an individual card, you cannot assign time slot 1 on any other WAN link to other ports on the same card.
-This only works with bus-connect systems.